-The measurement using four flow planes from the east and west regions of the TPC and EPD (or BBC) is referred as the {Q-level} calculation, which follows Eq.~\ref{Tn}.
-Similarly, the measurement using two flow planes from the east and west regions of the EPD (or BBC) along with the particle track's azimuth $\phi$ from the east and west regions of the TPC is identified as the {Particle-level} calculation.
-The Particle-level calculation follows Eq.~\ref{Tn-pl} for the $T_{n}\{ba;dc\}$ observable.
+The measurement using four event planes, from the east and west regions of the TPC and EPD (or BBC), is referred to as the {Q-level} calculation, and the measurement using two event planes from the east and west regions of the EPD (or BBC) and the particle's azimuth $\phi$ from the east/west regions of the TPC is identified as the {Particle-level} calculation.